r-ventura/Constrained-Optimization-Project-with-SVM-in-AMPL/README.md

 ## 📌 Project Context

-Developed for the *Constrained Optimization* course in the **Bachelor's Degree in Data Science and Engineering** at **Universitat Politècnica de Catalunya (UPC)**, this project implements Support Vector Machines (SVM) using AMPL with Gurobi solver.
+Developed for the *Mathematical Optimization* course in the **Bachelor's Degree in Data Science and Engineering** at **Universitat Politècnica de Catalunya (UPC)**, this project implements Support Vector Machines (SVM) using AMPL with Gurobi solver.

 ## 📊 Problem Definition